Paul Caligiuri: Post-soccer career

 Caligiuri was appointed head coach of both the men and women's soccer teams at Cal Poly Pomona before the beginning of their 2001 fall seasons, although he did not take over until 2002.
 He held the women's team's coaching position through the 2005 season and the men's team's coaching position through the end of the 2008 season.
+Later Caligiuri coached youth soccer for socal reds in Irvine, California as well as their UPSL team from 2023 to 2024.

 Personal life

 In 2004, Caligiuri was inducted into the U.S. National Soccer Hall of Fame.
 He serves as an athlete representative on the board of directors of the United States Soccer Federation.
 Caligiuri coached a BU-19 and GU-14 team for California Football Academy in Mission Viejo, California.
 He is currently an Area Director for the Pateadores Soccer Club.
 He is also the Head Coach for the Orange County Football Club, Men's Semi-Pro soccer team in the NPSL (National Premier Soccer League).
 This was OCFC's first season in the league where they ended the season in a 1–0 loss in the Western Conference Final of the NPSL.